Sennentuntschi: Plot

 The girl however escapes.
 Reusch keeps investigating and finds out that the Gypsy woman from the photograph is the girl's mother, who was raped and impregnated by the bishop 25 years prior.
 The girl's mother then went into hiding in the mountain house of the legendary three herdsmen, but then was found by the bishop, who forced the Gypsy woman off a cliff.
 To cover his crimes, the bishop murdered the herdsmen by burning their cabin with them inside, and kept their daughter in captivity in an underground chamber since birth.
 The reason behind her muteness, feral nature, and fear of the sight of a cross is due to 25 years of captivity and isolation with only the late priest assigned by the bishop to care for her, and threatened with a holy cross whenever he took her food.
 It is revealed that the priest did not commit suicide but was killed by being pushed down the stairs during the girl's escape from the bishop's house.
 The bishop covered up the priest's death as a suicide, while the girl succeeded in escaping the bishop's house, and ended up at Erwin and Albert's lodge.
 Reusch arrests and imprisons the bishop and goes into the mountains, searching for the girl.

 Reusch finds the girl alive and well in the cabin, however days after the deadly events.
 The girl made dolls out of Albert, Erwin, and Martin's skins and bodies just like in the legend of Sennentuntschi, since she had no concept of death and believes that if she made the men into dolls as in the legend, they would be brought to life.
 This made Reusch sick and angry with her.
 She runs away with Reusch following her, only to pursue her so far that she falls in a ravine due to the heavy fog.
 He goes after her and finds her lifeless body.
 Feeling responsible and consumed with guilt for her death, he takes his own life by gunshot.

-The story transitions back to the present, the police investigators find the skeletal remains of the girl, and realized that the girl was human and there was no demon.
+The story transitions back to the present, the police investigators find the skeletal remains of the girl.

+The girl was indeed human and there was no demon.
 The girl was the subject of false rumors spread by the bishop to scare the villagers, and because of the false rumors, the girl lost her life.
+The bishop spread those rumors to prevent anyone from discovering that the girl is the daughter of the Gypsy woman he raped.